Latest Club News

 RLSBC Win Ivens Cup at 2019 Men's County Finals

 Not to be outdone by the ladies, there has also been success for the club at the men’s County finals, played at Avenue BC on 28th July.
 In the Ivens Cup, the rink of Dick Allibon, Jim Tighe, Graham White and Dick Williams, having qualified for the finals as winners of the South Warwickshire section, faced the Birmingham area winners, Sherwood Park, in the semi-final.
 Despite being well ahead at one point, an eventually narrow 21-19 win was sufficient to put the four through to the final, to play a team from Coventry Avenue, which had beaten Rugby area winners Thornfield, in their semi-final.
 In a tense game, a series of singles ensured that we were always just ahead on the scoreboard but a dropped “4” and two dropped “3s” allowed Avenue to keep in touch and with 4 ends to play the lead was just one shot (15-14).
 However, a strong finish ensured we lifted the trophy for the first time since 1972, with a 23-14 final scoreline, and having only lost 5 ends throughout the whole match.
 Many congratulations to the team and once again, many thanks to all those club members who came to support the team on the day.
-A photograph of Dick, Jim, Graham and Dick with the cup can be viewed under the"Gallery" tab on the HOME page.

 New members of any age, sex or ability are always welcome to join the club - why not come along to meet us soon!